Terry Gibbs

 Terry Gibbs (born Julius Gubenko; October 13, 1924) is an American jazz vibraphonist and band leader.

-He has performed or recorded with Tommy Dorsey, Chubby Jackson, Buddy Rich, Woody Herman, Benny Goodman, Alice Coltrane, Louie Bellson, Charlie Shavers, Mel Tormé, Buddy DeFranco, and others.
+Gibbs has performed or recorded with Tommy Dorsey, Chubby Jackson, Buddy Rich, Woody Herman, Benny Goodman, Alice Coltrane, Louie Bellson, Charlie Shavers, Mel Tormé, Buddy DeFranco, and others.
 Gibbs also worked in film and TV studios in Los Angeles.

-Biography
+Background

 On being discharged from the armed forces, where he played drums in military bands, Gibbs worked in New York with Bill DeArango and recorded with Tiny Kahn in Aaron Sachs' quintet (1946).

 In the 1950–1951 season, Gibbs was a popular guest on Star Time on the DuMont Television Network.
 Thereafter, he was a regular in 1953–1954 on NBC's Judge for Yourself.

 In the late 1950s, he appeared on NBC's The Steve Allen Show, on which he regularly played lively vibraphone duets with the entertainer and composer.
 In 1997, he appeared on Steve Allen's 75th Birthday Celebration on PBS.
 Gibbs was also the bandleader on the short-lived That Regis Philbin Show.
 As an instrumentalist, together with his big band, the Dream Band, Gibbs has won prestigious polls, such as those of Downbeat and Metronome.

 He turned 100 on October 13, 2024.
 His son is the jazz drummer Gerry Gibbs.